codeque-co/codeque/packages/eslint/README.md

 Query language offers wildcards, partial matching and ignores code formatting.

-Structural search is available for JavaScript, TypesScript, HTML, CSS and more soon.
+Structural code search is available for JavaScript, TypesScript, HTML, CSS and more soon.

-Text search with handy wildcards is available for __every language__ and covers common regex search use cases.
+Text code search with handy wildcards is available for __every language__ and covers common regex search use cases.

 <p align="center"><a href="https://codeque.co/playground"><b>Give it a try in
  playground</b></a></p>